 Bike through the magnificent Kerry, across not one but four peninsulas – Mizen, Beara, Ivereagh, and Dingle Peninsulas – as well as expansive countryside.
 In the evenings, taste the day’s catch in fishing villages such as Schull and stroll though pictuesque villages like Sneem or Kenmare.
 During the days, bike through impressive passes like Molls Gap, the Gap of Dunloe, the Caha Pass and along quiet routes through the mountains along the Ring of Kerry.
 The views over the bays and along the coastline will be majestic!

 As you continue along the Wild Atlantic Way, follow Ring of Kerry onto to the Dingle Peninsula.
-Here, wave to Puck the Goat in Killorgin (home to a annual festival featuring the loveable town mascot), the cheerful Milltown (where Irish music spills out onto the streets), Inch Beach (try your hand at windsurfing), Dingle Town (try to spot Foogie the Dolphin as you enjoy a pint of local brew), weave your way down narrow roads and around backbreaking turns with breath-taking views before finally arriving at the long-sought-after Slea Head – Ireland’s way west.
+Here, wave to Puck the Goat in Killorgin (home to an annual festival featuring the loveable town mascot), the cheerful Milltown (where Irish music spills out onto the streets), Inch Beach (try your hand at windsurfing), Dingle Town (wander the artisans’ shops and you enjoy a pint of local brew), weave your way down narrow roads and around backbreaking turns with breath-taking views before finally arriving at the long-sought-after Slea Head – Ireland’s way west.

 And beautiful it is.
 Ireland is one of the most magical places on the old continent and Slea Head is no exception.
 Rooted in a long history that has left its mark in terms of the Dunbeg Fort, Reask Monastic Site, and the Gallarus Oratory among others, the tip of the Dingle Peninsula feels alive with its harmonious pairing of man and nature.